budapest

 Callas Café

-The Callas Café is located next to the Opera House in a neo-Renaissance building, constructed in 1880.
-It changed hands several times in the early 20th century, and also served as the headquarter of a British bank between the wars.
+Callas Café is located next to the Opera House in a neo-Renaissance building, constructed in 1880.
+It changed hands several times in the early 20th century and also served as the headquarters of a British bank between the wars.
 Today, it provides an elegant setting to enjoy Hungarian flavours with live salon music, or simply a drink before an opera performance.

 Read More